 To top it all off, it was estimated by Annals Family Medicine that doctors spend up to 90 minutes per day after work to make entries into the Electronic Health Record system - cutting into their so-called ‘Pajama Time’.
 Instead of going home and spending time with family and friends, doctors have to work overtime to complete the records in the EHR.

 According to the poll, since the introduction of EHR, a doctor's time on average is dedicated to the following activities:

-Physicians spend more time for records than for the patients who should be their priority.
+Physicians spend more time on records than on the patients who should be their priority.
 No wonder the patient satisfaction is going down and they are complaining about negligence and inattentive examination during the visits.
 For that reason only, they may go to a competitor’s clinic where they will have more attention and care.

 Mistakes cost a lot, leading to scandal lawsuits and multimillion fines to clinics.

 Medical institutions are all different and cannot be equalized in processes or in features.
-That’s why a software that doesn’t exactly fit clinic’s working processes may lead to a total mess.
+That’s why software that doesn't exactly fit the clinic’s working processes may lead to a total mess.

-Poor vendor support and inability to ask for necessary changes in software.
+- Poor vendor support and inability to ask for necessary changes in the software.